 Can’t rest?

 Some people absolutely cannot take a rest day and may ultimately struggle with compulsive exercise.
-For more about characteristics of what constitutes “balanced” vs.“ unbalanced exercise, you may wish to check out this article entitled, “When Exercise Turns Compulsive.
+For more about characteristics of what constitutes “balanced” vs.“ unbalanced exercise, you may wish to check out this article entitled, “When Exercise Turns Compulsive.”
 You can also take this self-assessment quiz “Compulsive Exercise Test.”
 Compulsive exercise can lead to depression, anxiety, injury, worsening performance, social withdrawal, among other negative complications.
-In case of an accident that led to an injury, make sure to search personal injury attorneys near me
+Compulsive exercise can lead to depression, anxiety, injury, worsening performance, social withdrawal, among other negative complications.
+If you find that several of these warning signs apply to you, it is recommended that you seek professional help to better understand your relationship with exercise.

-1. M. Mountjoy, J. Sundgot-Borgen, L. Burke, et al., “The IOC consensus statement: beyond the Female Athlete Triad—Relative Energy Deficiency in Sports (RED-S).”
+- M. Mountjoy, J. Sundgot-Borgen, L. Burke, et al., “The IOC consensus statement: beyond the Female Athlete Triad—Relative Energy Deficiency in Sports (RED-S).”
 British Journal of Sports Medicine 48, no. 7 (April 2014): 491–97, doi:10.1136/bjsports-2014-093502.

 Copyright @ How to Nourish Your Child Through an Eating Disorder 2018